briang123/screen-capture-extension/docs/select-capture-area.md

 ## Capture Logic

-- [ ] On selection complete, capture the selected area as an image
+- [ ] When tapping on capture image button, capture the selected area as an image (e.g., the drag and drop handles, selection borders/lines should not be part of the image capture)
 - [ ] Add the captured image to the sidebar panel
 - [ ] Handle errors gracefully (e.g., selection too small, capture failed)